CEA-MetroCarac/pystack3d/doc/bkg_removal.rst

 * from ``orders`` and ``cross_terms`` which define the basis **implicitly** in function to the order associated to each variable (x, y) in 2D or (x, y, z) in 3D.

 .. warning::
     Taking into account **cross terms** in the definition of the polynomial basis can prove crucial for achieving the desired fit.
-Indeed, a background thought to be in the form of 'xyz' may actually have its minimum following a definition in '(x-a)(y-b)(z-c)' in the reference basis used by the minimization procedure.
+For instance, a background thought to be in the form of 'xyz' may actually have its minimum following a definition in '(x-a)(y-b)(z-c)' in the reference basis used by the minimization procedure.

 Since the images sizes and the number of frames could be big, the ``skip_factors`` parameter allows to significantly reduced the array to consider in the fitting processing.